 You must meet the minimum requirements.
 Once you have completed additional training to meet the requirements you may apply to have your certification re-instated.
 If you are unable to attend training you may be able to recertify by re-testing.
 Contact membership services for more details.

-No. Hours must be earned within the 5 year period, they cannot be saved for a future Re-cert.
-If you are scheduled to Re-Certify in 2009, only courses taken between 2004 and 2009 count.
-When you re-certify again in 2014 only courses taken between 2009-2014 will be considered.
+No. Credits must be earned within the 5 year period, they cannot be saved for a future Re-cert.
+If you are scheduled to Re-Certify in 2021, only courses taken between 2016 and 2021 count.
+When you re-certify again in 2026 only courses taken between 2021-2026 will be considered.

-No. You are responsible for keeping track of your own hours and submitting to completed Re-Certification form when it is sent to you.
-Unfortunately, we do not have the staff or the storage capabilities to track your hours for you.
-Items faxed or mailed without the proper recertification form will be discarded.
+No. You are responsible for keeping track of your own credits and submitting the completed Re-Certification form when it is sent to you.
+Unfortunately, we do not have the staff or the storage capabilities to track your credits for you.
+Items submitted without the proper recertification form will be returned.

 This certification is only offered in conjunction with the 8-hour CFII Program offered several times per year.
 The class contains valuable information assembled specifically for the test and its course materials are the only study materials for the exam.
 It is not offered by proctor or by credentials review.